trepallan/Auction-commerce/README.md

 # Auction-commerce
-A web commerce based on auctions still working on it
+A web commerce based on auctions using python/django/react still working on it